 While current data systems do not track the occupation of persons vaccinated, hospitals and clinics report that most of their affiliated health care workers that are interested have been vaccinated by late February.
-There are a number of unaffiliated health care workers, particularly home health aides, who remain unvaccinated; those persons will be reached with mechanisms in Phase 1b.
+There are a number of unaffiliated health care workers, particularly home health aides, who remain unvaccinated; those persons are being reached with mechanisms in Phase 1b.

-Long-term care facilities
+· Long-term care facilities

 Mobile teams managed by pharmacies have made good progress in vaccinating residents and staff at long-term care facilities.
-Of 102 nursing homes, personal care homes, and assisted living facilities that they were requested to reach, 100 have been visited by teams at least once, 74 at least twice, and 34 three times as of February 28.
-The teams administered 12,662 doses to residents and 10,654 doses to staff.
-PDPH is tracking progress across these facilities to ensure that anyone who was not vaccinated yet who wants to be vaccinated will be provided access.
+Of 102 nursing homes, personal care homes, and assisted living facilities that they were requested to reach, 99 have been visited by teams at least once, 94 at least twice, and 50 three times as of March 16.
+The teams administered 15,220 doses to residents and 12,065 doses to staff, from a total of 27,285 doses administered.
+PDPH is tracking progress across these facilities to ensure that anyone who was not vaccinated yet who wants to be vaccinated will be provided access, as well as completing dose series for persons when needed.
+Through the Regional Congregate Care Assistance Team (RCAT) program, the University of Pennsylvania and Temple University health systems have sent teams to 24 personal care homes to vaccinate residents and staff.
+A total of 478 persons were administered with at least one dose (345 residents and 133 staff).